Bloomington, Illinois: Top employers

 Bloomington is also home to a convention center at the McLean County Fairgrounds and Grossinger Motors Arena.

 Bloomington is the only town where Beer Nuts brand snacks are made.
-There are two Beer Nuts company stores in Bloomington, each offering a video tour of the Bloomington plant and history of Beer Nuts.
+There are two Beer Nuts company stores in Bloomington, each offering a video tour of the plant and history of Beer Nuts.

 Retail

 Eastland Mall is the main shopping center in Bloomington.